Year-End Financial Checklist: Optimize Your Year-End Financial Strategy

 Qualified Charitable Distributions (QCDs)

 If you’re over 70.5 years old, a QCD may be a tax-smart way to support your favorite causes.
-You can direct up to $105,000 tax-free from your IRA to a charity, satisfying your required minimum distribution (RMD) without increasing your taxable income.
-Timing is critical—complete your QCD before meeting your RMD for the year.
+You can direct up to $108,000 tax-free from your IRA to charity, satisfying your required minimum distribution (RMD) without increasing your taxable income.

 Tax-Free Gifting

-The annual gift tax exclusion allows individuals to gift up to $18,000 per recipient in 2024 without having to file a gift tax return.
-Additionally, you can take advantage of the lifetime gift and estate tax exemption—currently $13.61 million for individuals or $27.22 million for married couples—when planning transfers to heirs.
+The annual gift tax exclusion allows individuals to gift up to $19,000 per recipient in 2025 without having to file a gift tax return.
+Additionally, you can take advantage of the lifetime gift and estate tax exemption.
+The exception is currently $13.99 million for individuals or $27.98 million for married couples.

 Charitable Contributions